-AAP protests near BJP office over cutting of 1,100 trees in Delhi's southern ridge
+AAP protests near BJP office over cutting of 1,100 trees in Delhi's Southern Ridge

-New Delhi, July 20 (PTI) Aam Aadmi Party (AAP) leaders and workers staged a protest near BJP office on DDU Marg over alleged cutting of 1100 trees in Delhi's southern ridge area.
+New Delhi, Jul 20 (PTI) Aam Aadmi Party (AAP) leaders and workers staged a protest near BJP office on DDU Marg over the alleged cutting of 1100 trees in Delhi's Southern Ridge area.

 The protesters, some of whom wore face masks of Delhi LG VK Saxena also carried cut outs of saws and tree stumps and formed a human chain.